fchuffar/linear_models/README.md

 It is intended to be processed by R.

-It needs somes R packages:
+It needs some R packages:

 ```
 pkgs= c(